Satalink/ffhevc/README.md

 # FFhevc

 ## Dangerous Known Issue ##
-CTRL-C handling is not working correct since the code has been migrated to an app structure.
+CTRL-C handling is not working correctly since the code has been migrated to an app structure.
 Since the induction of includes / requires, CTRL-C does not successfully terminate the script correctly.
-Rather it terminates the include code and returns to the parent.
-If you CTRL-C break from this script, it can and will result in your media file being truncated (unfinished).
+Rather it terminates the include code and returns to the parent.   <u><b>If you CTRL-C break from this script, it can and will result in your media file being truncated (unfinished)</u></b>.
 I'm looking into fixing this (it's complicated.)
 If you wish to terminate the running process, please use the stop file method. `$> touch /tmp/hevc.stop` and it will terminate after the current running media process has completed.

 ## Table of Contents